Our Curriculum Plan

 Our sustainability program is highly valued in the school and wider community.

 The school endeavours to provide students with a wide range of knowledge in various environmental and sustainability areas, as well as catering for individual interests and needs of students.

 ELFS (Environmental Leaders For Sustainability) is a voluntary group of students from Prep to Grade 6 who have an interest in the environment and making our school a more sustainable place.
 The school environmental captains lead the other students through small environmental projects throughout the school.
-The Environmental Captains for 2019 are Misha Boesenberg and Alisha O’Donnell.
+The Environmental Captains for 2021 are Koko Finger and Kolby Gilbert

 Environmental programs and projects that take place at Montmorency South include:

 - The preservation of the school’s Biodiversity Reserve

 - Participation in events including Ride2School Day, Walk2School Day and National Tree Day

 - Participation in Kids Teaching Kids programs run locally and state wide.